oblinger/HookAnchorApp/PRJ/UF_docs/_URF.md

 ## === ONTOLOGICAL ISSUES ===
 ### _

- [[PAT, I was confused for a long time about the relationship between URF and RDF, so I wrote alot about this to help me clarify it to myself...
+ {[PAT, I was confused for a long time about the relationship between URF and RDF, so I wrote alot about this to help me clarify it to myself...
 Thus things got a bit wordy in here. feel free to skim...

 Also re-reading these, I see they are said more arrogantly and more conviction than I have when re-reading them.
 Still they do indicate the different kind of thinking that caused me to end up pushing away from RDF...
-(I tried for along time to just use RDF, and these sections to capture some of the failures I was finding.) ]]
+(I tried for along time to just use RDF, and these sections to capture some of the failures I was finding.) ]}

 _
 ### -- THE RDF DENOTATION FANTASY --